manesl/UART_Simulation/README.md

 Files:

-main.c: It creates the first sender thread and it waits on it to join back.
+main.c: It creates the first sender thread and main.c waits on it to join back.
 When the sender thread completes all of its operation.
 We can display the updated value of the count variable.
 The count variable stores the no of start sequences.

-uart.c: Contains four functions i)sender function
+uart.c: Contains four functions
+i) sender function
-ii)transmitBufferFull ISR
+ii) transmitBufferFull ISR
-iii)processing function
+iii) processing function
-iv)receiveComplete ISR
+iv) receiveComplete ISR

 uart.h: header file for uart.c with function prototypes.

 test.csv: It has the test cases that will be read by the sender thread.
+You can add here some personal test cases if required.

 Assumptions and Information:
-1) Every line in the test.csv need to be 16bytes long.
+1) Every line in the test.csv need to be 16 bytes long.
 2) A comma must be appended at the end of each line in test.csv.
 3) When the sender function fills the buffer, a processing thread is created for it by the ISR.
 Then the ISR returns and the sender thread continue filling the buffer as the processing thread works on the previous FIFO.
-Thus the threads work simultaneously.
+Thus, the threads work simultaneously.
 4) The ISR only halts the sender thread and itself if the processing thread has not completed its previous operation yet.
 At a time only two or one thread can be active.